 In Japan, all trash must be separated according to its category.
-It will be collected at a certain time of the day and must be placed in a designated area.
+It will be collected at a certain time of the day in a designated area.
 Otherwise, garbage will not be taken away.
 It may be no exaggeration to say that keeping this rule is the first step to adjusting to life in Japan.

 Each city has its own rules on the disposal of household garbage.
 Please make sure you ask your landlord, neighbors or city office about the rules for your area and follow them.
 Generally, garbage that you cannot put into the designated bag regardless of whether or not it is burnable or unburnable needs to be collected on a designated date for a fees.

 The following are the contact telephone number and websites of the department of each city office for inquiries about disposal of garbage.

 - Suita City -Environmental Dept. Resources and Recycling Office Tel: 06-6832-0026 (WEBSITE provides machine translation by multiple language)

 - Toyonaka City-Waste Management Office, Department of Environment Affairs Tel: 06-6858-2275

 - Ibaraki City -Environmental Business Division Tel: 072-634-0351

 - Ikeda City-Environment Policy, Research & Management Division(pp.23) Tel: 072-754-6240